-4.5 Attenuation length with and without photosensor
+3.5.
+Attenuation length with and without photosensor

-As can be seen in Fig. 7. the light output of a fibre is strongly dependent on $\lambda$ and d, with shorter wavelengths that dominate at small distances being replaced by longer wavelengths at larger distances.
-The bulk attenuation, however, is the result of the integrated light yield and, being the convolution of two different response regions, cannot be effectively represented by a single exponential function.
-Therefore, each fibre is thus characterized by a short and long attenuation length (see also Reference [11]).
-In order to extract these two components, a double exponential was used:
+As can be seen in Fig. 6 the light output of a fiber is strongly dependent on $\lambda$ and d, with shorter wavelengths that dominate at small distances being replaced by longer wavelengths at larger distances.
+However, the bulk attenuation is the result of the integrated light yield and, being the convolution of two different response regions, cannot be effectively represented by a single exponential function.
+Therefore, each fiber was characterized by [11]